CumulusNetworks/docs/content/cumulus-linux-510/Monitoring-and-Troubleshooting/Understanding-the-cl-support-Output-File/_index.md

 weight: 1050
 toc: 3
 ---
 The `cl-support` script generates a compressed archive file of useful information for troubleshooting.
-The system either creates the archive file automatically or you can create the archive file manually.
+The system either creates the file automatically or you can create the file manually.
 <!-- vale off -->
 ## Automatic cl-support File
 <!-- vale on -->
-The system creates the `cl-support` archive file automatically for the following reasons:
+The system creates the `cl-support` file automatically:
 - When there is a {{<exlink url="http://linux.die.net/man/5/core" text="core dump file">}} for any application (not specific to Cumulus Linux, but something all Linux distributions support), located in `/var/support/core`.
 - When one of the monitored services fails for the first time after you reboot or power cycle the switch.
 <!-- vale off -->